archive

 What has happened to cause the erosion of trust, and the fear that others are wasting our time?

-The simple answer is that our behavior over the past 2 years has conditioned us to regard business-related events that require real-life interaction with suspicion.
+The simple answer is that we’re now conditioned to regard business-related events that require real-life interaction with suspicion.
 Or if not suspicion, second-guessing.

 This is because we have learned to accomplish so many tasks virtually.
-“Alone but together” has become our default.
 Plus, we’re busy.
 There’s normal busy, and then there’s, “You need to do the job of three people” busy.
 Many people are stuck in the latter.
 Time away from the office is a luxury they can’t afford.

 There is a more complex answer, too.
 And it’s that technology, media, and retail have trained us that anything worth our time (or money) comes with a preview, a list of reviews, or a “cancel at any time” option.